Skip to main content

 • Imaging tests of the brain: Brain imaging can help rule out other causes of the symptoms.

 These test results can provide important information about your health.
-But it can still be hard for a primary care provider to know for sure whether you have dementia.
-There’s no single test that detects Alzheimer's with 100% certainty, so healthcare professionals use other tests to help.
+But it can still be hard to know for sure if someone has Alzheimer’s.
+There’s no single test that can diagnose Alzheimer’s with 100% certainty, so healthcare professionals use other tests to help.

-Alzheimer’s disease is caused by changes in the way cells in the brain talk to each other.
+Alzheimer’s disease is caused by changes in the way cells in your brain talk to each other.
 Scientists believe that abnormal levels of proteins — called beta-amyloid and tau — cause this to happen.
-Everyone has these proteins in their body, but levels are higher in people with Alzheimer’s.
+Everyone has these proteins in their body, but people with Alzheimer’s often have higher levels.

 There are a few tests that healthcare professionals can use to measure levels of these proteins:

 • Lumbar puncture: This is often referred to as a spinal tap.
-It’s a procedure that uses a thin needle to collect a sample of fluid from the area around the spinal cord.
+It’s a procedure that uses a thin needle to collect a sample of fluid from around the spinal cord.

 • PET scan: This is an imaging technique that scans your brain.
 It’s similar to getting an MRI.

-• Blood test: This is a newer type of test that measures levels of the beta-amyloid and tau proteins in the blood.
+• Blood test: This is a new way of measuring the levels of certain proteins in your blood.

 The blood test is a faster, easier way to measure these proteins.
-Spinal taps and PET scan tests are a bit more involved.
-And they can’t be performed in a regular healthcare office.
+Spinal taps and PET scans are a bit more involved.
+And they can’t be performed in a regular doctor’s office.
 This can also delay the time it takes to get results.

 How accurate is blood testing for Alzheimer’s disease?

-Any test that’s used to diagnose a condition, including Alzheimer’s disease, needs to be accurate to make sure the diagnosis is reliable.
+Any test used to diagnose a medical condition, including Alzheimer’s disease, needs to be accurate to make sure the diagnosis is reliable.

-A clinical study evaluated the new blood test in over 1,000 older adults.
+A clinical study looked at the Lumipulse blood test in over 1,000 older adults.
 The blood test detected Alzheimer’s disease with about 90% accuracy, which is very high.
-In comparison, standard methods used to diagnose Alzheimer's are about 60% to 70% accurate.
+In comparison, standard methods used to diagnose Alzheimer’s are about 60% to 70% accurate.
 Since these other tests are less accurate, they may miss a diagnosis.

-FDA experts used a different data set for the approval process for the new blood test.
+For FDA approval, experts reviewed a different set of data for the Lumipulse blood test.
 They reported high accuracy, at almost 92%.
-Negative results were confirmed in 97% of cases, which means this test has a low probability of giving false negative results.
-About 20% of tests were inconclusive.
+Negative results were confirmed in 97% of cases, meaning the test has a low probability of missing the disease when it’s present.
+About 20% of test results were inconclusive.

 What does it mean if the test is positive or negative?